mIRC-Scripters/mirckb/docs/source/commands/did.rst

 Example
 -------

-You can check the dialog components page for examples of /did per control.
+You can check the :doc: `dialog components </advanced/dialog-components>` page for examples of /did per control

 Compatibility
 -------------

-Added: mIRC v5.5 (08 Jan 1999)
+Added: mIRC v5.5 (19 Feb 1999)

-.. note:: Unless otherwise stated, this was the date of original functionality.
-Further enhancements may have been made in later versions.

 See also
 --------